 Twenty years later in 1996, Foster's dream was realized when ETC sold a lighting console to the Metropolitan Opera House (the Met.)

-While ETC products continue to win awards, Foster is quick to tell anyone who asks, "We have the best people.
+Foster always said "We have the best people.
 And when you have the best people, you can never stop growing."
 ETC's employees constantly keep an eye on technology trends, always asking, 'how does

 this benefit our customers and how can we improve on it?'
 We strive to be a resource to our customers with live training sessions, workshops, online classes, forums, videos, news articles, and more.